 Tip #2 – Measure your furniture to make sure it will fit.
 You don’t want to move in only to find that your couch or bedroom suite is actually too big for the room.

-Tip #3 – Enlist the help of a friend to make downsizing decisions.
+Tip #3 – Enlist the help of a friend or company like the best local denver moving to make downsizing decisions.
 You likely have an emotional connection to many of your things.
 That connection makes it hard to decide which items should be moved and which should be left behind.
 A friend will help you keep focused on what’s most practical.
 To make it easier on yourself ask the following questions when evaluating whether to keep an item:

 - Have I used this in the last 6 months?